So, you think you want to leave your job. Now what?

 4. Can I continue to learn from my managers?

-Education is a life-long endeavor, particularly if you work in, are interested about, or are passionate about an industry that continuously evolves.
-Excellent employees know that they should rarely be the smartest person in the room.
-Constant self-improvement is a need, not just for career advancement but more importantly for the sense of worth and value.
-If you are going to spend eight hours or more of your day working with people, you want to ensure there are opportunities available for you to continue building your skills, not just from a technical perspective but from a philosophical perspective as well.
+Education is a life-long endeavor, particularly if you work in, are interested about, or are passionate for an industry that continuously evolves.
+Excellent employees know that they should rarely (if ever) be the smartest person in the room.
+Constant self-improvement is a need, not just for career advancement but for a sense of worth and value.
+If you are going to spend a large chunk of your day working with people, you want to ensure there are opportunities available for you to continue building your skills, not just from a technical perspective but from a philosophical perspective as well.

 Large companies with resources generally understand that employees have a need to continue learning but struggle to learn anything from managers.
 Taking the place of these learning opportunities, you may find mentoring programs, tuition benefits, company-sponsored seminars, and other programs designed to allow employees to expand their minds.
-These are not good replacements for having a manager who is interested or able to provide the insight you need to improve.
+These are good, but not the best replacements for having a mentor who is interested and able to provide the insight you need to improve.

 5. If I resolve my dissatisfaction, will I be happy?